-By its nature, the risk management and internal control system have limitations in assuring the Group from making material misstatement and incurring losses.
-In this regard, the ARMC together with the Internal Auditors, continuously review the Group's risk management and internal control systems to ensure appropriate remedial action is taken to address any significant weaknesses.
+By nature, the risk management and internal control system have limitations in assuring the Group from making material misstatements and incurring losses.
+In this regard, the ARMC together with the Internal Auditors, continuously reviews the Group's risk management and internal control systems to ensure appropriate remedial action is taken to address any significant weaknesses.